immutables/immutables.github.io/immutable.md

   .build();
 ```

-Having prettier, concise class names, this is not a complete [hiding of implementation](#hide-implementation) but you might be interested to see for yourself
+Having prettier, concise class names, this is not a complete [hiding of implementation](#hide-implementation), but you might be interested to see for yourself
-which classes and methods are actually referenced in calling bytecode.
+which classes and methods are actually referenced in a calling bytecode.

 For other structural and naming style customization see [style guide](/style.html)